dtjohnso/dtjohnso.github.com/source/teaching/index.markdown

 ### New Testament

-* **Su201 Life of Christ.** (Fall 2011, Fall 2014) A survey of the life of Christ as recorded in the four canonical gospels, with an emphasis on the application of a traditional grammatical-historical hermeneutic to the biblical text.
+* **<span>Su201</span> Life of Christ.** (Fall 2011, Fall 2014) A survey of the life of Christ as recorded in the four canonical gospels, with an emphasis on the application of a traditional grammatical-historical hermeneutic to the biblical text.
-* **Ex201 Exposition of John's Gospel.** (Fall 2012, Spring 2015) Analyzes major theological themes and exposits select portions in John.
+* **<span>Ex201</span> Exposition of John's Gospel.** (Fall 2012, Spring 2015) Analyzes major theological themes and exposits select portions in John.
 Highlights hermeneutical principles vital to a proper exposition of John's writings.
-* **Ex315 Exposition of John's Epistles.** (Spring 2014) An exposition of 1, 2, and 3 John, with an emphasis on John's theology.
+* **<span>Ex315</span> Exposition of John's Epistles.** (Spring 2014) An exposition of 1, 2, and 3 John, with an emphasis on John's theology.
-* **Ex402 Exposition of Mark.** (Spring 2013) An exposition of the gospel of Mark.
+* **<span>Ex402</span> Exposition of Mark.** (Spring 2013) An exposition of the gospel of Mark.
 Emphasizes its role in the synoptic gospels and its theme.
 Discusses how to interpret New Testament narrative as well as parabolic literature and discourse.
-* **AL401 Matthew in Greek.** (Fall 2013) Translation and exegesis of the first Gospel, with studies in syntax and vocabulary.
+* **<span>AL401</span> Matthew in Greek.** (Fall 2013) Translation and exegesis of the first Gospel, with studies in syntax and vocabulary.

 ### Old Testament

-* **Su401 Historical Books.** (Spring 2014) Overviews Joshua through Esther, emphasizing chronology and historical background.
+* **<span>Su401</span> Historical Books.** (Spring 2014) Overviews Joshua through Esther, emphasizing chronology and historical background.
 Highlights the introduction to each book (date of composition, author, occasion & purpose, and recipients) and themes.
 Discusses contemporary application.
-* **Ex204 Exposition of Isaiah.** (Summer 2012, Spring 2015) An exposition of the book of Isaiah emphasizing the book's unified structure and thematic development.
+* **<span>Ex204</span> Exposition of Isaiah.** (Summer 2012, Spring 2015) An exposition of the book of Isaiah emphasizing the book's unified structure and thematic development.
 Includes discussion of how to structure a preaching series from Isaiah and vital hermeneutical principles within the book.
-* **Ex401 Exposition of the Psalms** Exposits select psalms representative of each genre and examines Hebrew poetry and the historical background of the Psalms.
+* **<span>Ex401</span> Exposition of the Psalms** Exposits select psalms representative of each genre and examines Hebrew poetry and the historical background of the Psalms.

 ### Practical Studies

 <!-- * **Pr102 Delivering Bible Messages.** (Spring 2015) Emphasizes the mechanics of message delivery.
 Provides the students (men and women) 4-5 opportunities to deliver a Bible message to a class or small group.
 Explains proper message organization, proper use of voice and gestures, and meaningful interaction with the audience. -->

-* **Pr103 Personal Evangelism.** (Spring 2012, Fall 2014, Spring 2015) Establishes the believer's obligation to evangelize.
+* **<span>Pr103</span> Personal Evangelism.** (Spring 2012, Fall 2014, Spring 2015) Establishes the believer's obligation to evangelize.
 Demonstrates both the theology and methodologies for carrying out this obligation.

 ### Theology & Church History

-* **Th104 Bibliology.** Examines the five-stage process of the communication of God's thoughts to man: revelation, inspiration, canonization, preservation and illumination.
+* **<span>Th104</span> Bibliology.** Examines the five-stage process of the communication of God's thoughts to man: revelation, inspiration, canonization, preservation and illumination.
 Concepts are defined, thoroughly discussed, and related to other fields of theology, with a special emphasis on English versions.
-* **Th105 Church History Survey.** (Spring 2014) Surveys the people, places and dates most important in understanding how the Holy Spirit has been saving, sanctifying and organizing people for the past two millennia.
+* **<span>Th105</span> Church History Survey.** (Spring 2014) Surveys the people, places and dates most important in understanding how the Holy Spirit has been saving, sanctifying and organizing people for the past two millennia.
-* **Th106 Baptist History.** (Fall 2013, Spring 2015) Traces the history of the present Baptist movement back to 17th century England.
+* **<span>Th106</span> Baptist History.** (Fall 2013, Spring 2015) Traces the history of the present Baptist movement back to 17th century England.
 Examines the three primary theories of Baptist history and traces the spread of Baptist teaching throughout England, North America and the world.
-* **Th313 Reformation** Focuses on Luther, Calvin and Tyndale with the background of the pre-reformation period.
+* **<span>Th313</span> Reformation** Focuses on Luther, Calvin and Tyndale with the background of the pre-reformation period.
 Examines the contribution of each reformer to the doctrine and prosperity of the Reformation.

 ### Guest Lectures

 Date       Title                                                           Course               Related Resources
 ---------- --------------------------------------------------------------- -------------------- ----------------------------------------
-2013-03-09 'That Inestimable Treasure': The History of the English Bible   Th 104 Bibliology    [Lecture Notes][2013-03-09-English]
+2013-03-09 'That Inestimable Treasure': The History of the English Bible   Th104 Bibliology     [Lecture Notes][2013-03-09-English]
-2013-03-09 History of the KJV-Only movement within Fundamentalism          Th 104 Bibliology    [Slide presentation][2013-03-09-KJVO]
+2013-03-09 History of the KJV-Only movement within Fundamentalism          Th104 Bibliology     [Slide presentation][2013-03-09-KJVO]

 <!-- eventually add summer 2011 block class lectures? -->